 Advanced Placement Calculus (AB) consists of a full academic year of work that is comparable to the first calculus course in college or university.
 The course focuses on students' understanding of calculus concepts and provides experience with methods and applications.
 Although computational competence is an important outcome, the main emphasis is on a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 The connections among these representations are important (Source: AP Course Overview).
 This is a very challenging course in terms of content and time, and the successful student will spend a minimum of four (4) hours a week on homework and reading outside of class.
 Attendance is compulsory.
 AP final exams are conducted in May.
 Students who score 3/5 or above on the final exam may be able to gain a first-year credit at university.
-This course requires students to supply their own TI-89 calculator.
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.

-AP Pre-Calculus 12 Elective Course 4 Credits
+AP Pre-Calculus 12 Elective Course 4 Credits Pre-requisite: 80% in Pre-Calculus 11 or Administrative Approval

 AP Pre-Calculus is an enriched curriculum which covers the topics in Pre-Calculus 12 and more, but at a quicker pace.
 It is a preparatory course for university level Calculus courses.
 The goal of the course is to provide students with adequate math skills regardless of where they intend to go to university.
 Topics covered includes Polynomial and Rational Functions, Exponential and Logarithmic Functions, Trigonometric and Polar Functions, and an optional unit on Matrices and linear algebra (Source: AP Course Overview).
 This is a very challenging course in terms of content and time, and the successful student will spend a minimum of four (4) hours a week on homework and reading outside of class.
 Attendance is compulsory.
 AP final exams are conducted in May.
 Students who score 3/5 or above on the final exam may be able to gain a first-year credit at university.
-This course requires students to supply their own TI-89 calculator.
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.

-AP Statistics 12

-Pre-requisite: 80% in Pre-Calculus Math 11 Administrative Approval
+AP Statistics 12 Elective Course 4 Credits Pre-requisite: 80% in Pre-Calculus Math 11 Administrative Approval

 The AP Statistics course is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
 The course introduces students to the major concepts and tools for collecting, analyzing and drawing conclusions from data.
 There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Students use technology, investigations, problem solving and writing as they build conceptual understanding (Source: AP Course Overview).
 This is a very challenging course in terms of content and time, and the successful student will spend a minimum of 4 hours a week on homework and reading outside of class.
 Attendance is compulsory.
 AP final exams are conducted in May.
 Students who score 3/5 or above on the final exam may be able to gain a first-year credit at university.
-This course requires students to supply their own TI-89 calculator.
+A graphing calculator is required for this course.
+The TI-84 Plus CE is the recommended model to purchase.